How To Keep Your Kids From Malware

 Even when you already have set up everything and it’s all going very well and smoothly, encourage your kids to express concerns they may have about their Internet use.
 Re-enforce why staying away from harmful content is for their own benefit.
 Slowly give them responsibility to “do the right thing” within the safe confines of your parental control settings.

 You can’t protect your children from mature and adult content forever.
-That’s why keeping the lines of communication open is essential to nuture a strong relationship of trust between you and your child.
+That’s why keeping the lines of communication open is essential to nurture a strong relationship of trust between you and your child.
 When kids feel listened too, they feel less of a need to rebel from the rules.

 Parental supervision is only the start.
 No parent should feel inadequate for not being able to monitor their child’s activist online all the time.
 Most computer systems do a good job of preventing virus infections.
 But malware is much more deviant.
-It is not uncommon to install a anti-malware program like Malwarebytes for protection, even from innocent website, software programs or video games.
+It is not uncommon to install a anti-malware program for malware protection, even from innocent website, software programs or video games.
 The same goes for parental control software which blocks access to the worst parts of the web.